Chapter 9. Application of the Power Law and SRET Models to Bitcoin Market Cap

 The Power Law model has the form

-ln(N) = n*ln(elapsed time) + d
+ln(N) = n*ln(elapsed time + time offset) + d

 The constants n and d are the slope and y-intercept, respectively.